 In general terms, most clinics do not refund fees if you relapse because the onus of responsibility lies with the client.

 How Do I Actually Sign Up For Rehab?

 I’d Like To Start The Programme Immediately; Can I Do That?

 Some clinical checks need to be carried out and then the admissions staff will be able to welcome you to the residential programme in less than 48 hours.

-How did we do with inspections from regulators?
-Check our reports, available on our clinic pages, here: Abbeycare Scotland, and Abbeycare Gloucester.
+Check our independent inspection reports, available on our clinic pages for Scotland, and Abbeycare Gloucester.

-Our clinic team are ready to help you make the progress you need.
+Our clinical team are ready to help you start the journey.

-Are you ready?
+Now....are you ready?

 Ready to get started?
 All calls are confidential.
 Ring direct on 01603 513 091.